Get

 Wait until the kitten stops swallowing, and then squeeze the syringe again.
 Go slow and give the kitten plenty of time between each squeeze.

 Repeat this process until your kitten has had enough food.
-You’ll want to base this on your vet’s recommendation.
+You’ll want to base this on a vet’s recommendation.
 However, you may need to weigh your kitten daily to ensure you’re increasing the food amount appropriately.

 5. Clean the Syringe and Your Kitten